Associate Professor of Law

 Biography

-As a war crimes prosecutor, Professor Corliss was involved in multiple facets of international criminal law, including investigation, indictment confirmation, trial, and appeal.
-He was part of the trial team that secured the conviction of Bosnian Serb General Ratko Mladić on charges of genocide, crimes against humanity, and violations of the laws and customs of war.
-He also worked on the appellate team that upheld the conviction and life sentence of Radovan Karadžić, former President of the Republika Srpska, on similar charges.
+Professor Corliss's scholarship is informed by significant practice experience in international criminal law.
+Prior to joining the faculty, he served as a war crimes prosecutor at two United Nations international criminal tribunals, where his work involved all facets of criminal adjudication, including investigation, indictment confirmation, trial, and appeal.
+Among his notable work, Professor Corliss was part of the trial team that secured the conviction of Bosnian Serb General Ratko Mladić for war crimes, crimes against humanity, and genocide, and the appellate team that upheld the conviction and life sentence of Radovan Karadžić, former President of the Republika Srpska, on similar charges.

-A native of Wetzel County, West Virginia, Professor Corliss earned his J.D. from Cornell Law School, his M.A. in history from Universiteit Leiden as a Rotary Ambassadorial Scholar, and his A.B. in comparative religion from Harvard University.
+A native of Wetzel County, West Virginia, Professor Corliss earned his J.D. from Cornell Law School, an M.A. in history from Universiteit Leiden as a Rotary Ambassadorial Scholar, and an A.B. in comparative religion from Harvard University.

 - An International Prosecutor as U.S. Special Counsel, 2025 Utah L. Rev. 675 (2025)